 - limiting the illegal market for cannabis

-Bill 26: An Act to Control and Regulate Cannabis has passed to empower elements of the framework through legislation, which are largely in the form of amendments to the Gaming and Liquor Act.
+Bill 26: An Act to Control and Regulate Cannabis passed on Nov.
+30, 2017, to empower elements of the framework through legislation, which are largely in the form of amendments to the Gaming and Liquor Act.

 The amendments will do 3 things: